ds4good/ghana-datasets/README.md

 **Key**
 :white_circle: Up-to-date
-:black_circle: Usable but can be improved
+:seedling: Usable but can be improved
 :red_circle: Call for data (we need this data can you help?)